narnolddd/FETA3/README.md

 * Stopping condition.
 This can either be a latest time `MaxTime`, maximum number of nodes `MaxNodes` or links `MaxLinks`.
 This specifies how long the measurements should take place for - in this example the measurements will finish when the network size has reached 10000 nodes.

+* `FileName` - where to write the measurements to.
+This will also generate one, or two files (depending on whether or not the network is directed) to store the degree distribution at different snapshots.

 In the terminal, run the command